compi-migui/tfg-doc/src/md/30_intro.md

 We will then touch on structural health monitoring and how it is applied to offshore wind turbines to decrease their long term operational costs.
 This will serve to justify _how_ the work we are setting out to do is going to move us closer to that goal.

-Lastly, we will discuss the role of machine learning algorithms, like the ones this work will examine, in structural health monitoring.
+Lastly, we will discuss the role of machine learning algorithms, like the ones this final degree thesis will examine, in structural health monitoring.
 This will lay the groundwork for _what_ precisely we intend to work on in later sections.

 ### Renewable energy
 The United Nations' 2030 Agenda for Sustainable Development [@united_nations_general_assembly_transforming_2015] sets out a plan of action made up of 17 sustainable development goals (SDGs) and 169 targets that define "the bold and transformative steps which are urgently needed to shift the world on to a sustainable and resilient path" and attempt to balance what they call "the three dimensions of sustainable development: the economic, social and environmental".